liorshalev01/eyepoint-website/src/pages/index.md

 ## **Join Us!** {#1c77da55074f8166b0c7c482526d6b32}

-We’re redefining endpoint security for a remote-first world.
+We are redefining endpoint security for a remote-first world.
 Protect your data where it matters most: at the user’s eye level.

 [info@eyepoint-sec.com](mailto:info@eyepoint-sec.com)